2018 USA Powerlifting High School Nationals

 Individual entry fee is $90 from the day registration opens to the day it closes.
 No escalating entry fee or early entry fee.

-Purchasing of merchandise will be available on-line by beginning of Dec.
-‘17.
+Information regarding purchasing of merchandise is available on this pdf.
 Hoodies will only be available online and not at the competition.
 Tees will be available online and at the competition.
 Purchasing in advance guarantees your size(s) and availability.
 Pickup your pre-paid items as the competition.

 Documents (coming in the future)